My dad is in an interesting position where applying for one credit card could earn him lifetime (million miler) status with an airline.

 I know that Delta actually recognized people who earn million miler status on flights, though I’m not sure that would apply to someone who is a non-elite.
 If they do it for anyone earning million miler status, I’d be amused to book him on a flight and have him be surprised to learn that he passed that threshold, since he’d have no clue.
 Does anyone know if Delta does million miler recognition for anyone who passes the threshold on a flight, or only certain elites?

-What do you guys think — should we have him sign-up for The Platinum Delta SkyMiles® Card from American Express to earn million miler, or have him earn it as a surprise on one of his next Delta trips?
+What do you guys think — should we have him apply for The Delta SkyMiles® Platinum American Express Card to earn million miler, or have him earn it as a surprise on one of his next Delta trips?